-Add up all your TFN amounts but do not include any which have already been refunded to you, as shown on your statements.
+Add up all the TFN amounts shown on your statements, but do not include TFN amounts that we have already refunded to you.
 Write the total at M item 10.
 Show cents.

 - Go to question 11 Dividends. - Return to main menu Individual tax return instructions. - Go back to 9 Attributed personal services income.